 Canyoneering is a popular adventure activity.
 For those that do not know but canyoning or canyoneering is traveling in canyons using a variety of techniques such as walking, climbing, jumping, and swimming.

-Firstly you learn about safety and fitted with the required safety gear.
+Firstly you learn about safety and are fitted with the required safety gear.
 There is a guide with your group all the time.
 There’s a lot of walking involved, through rocks and boulders.
 And then jumping off the cliff into the pristine blue waters.

 Visit Pescador Island